Aon plc

 Investment Risk Disclosure

-Volatility risk for AON appears moderate based on its beta of 0.814, indicating lower volatility than the broader market during normal conditions.
-However, the 1-year maximum drawdown of -24.27% demonstrates material downside risk during market stress, suggesting investors should be prepared for potential significant price declines despite the lower beta.
+Volatility for AON appears moderate based on its beta of 0.814, indicating it generally moves less than the broader market.
+However, the stock has experienced a significant 1-year maximum drawdown of -24.27%, highlighting that it is still susceptible to substantial price declines during market stress.
+This drawdown figure suggests investors should be prepared for potential periods of noteworthy volatility despite the below-average beta.

 FAQs